0x444454/mandelbr8/README.md

 Note that the code can be optimized further, and will be in future releases.
 Currently, a stock Commodore 64 is be able to render the full set preview (first-pass) in about 2 seconds, and the full hi-res image in less than 1.5 minutes.

+### Note about fixed-point precision

+My current routines are generic and use Q5.10.
+However it is important to note that allocating 6 bits (5+sign) for the integer part are overkill for Mandelbrot calculations.
+I will change the fixed format allocating more bits to the fractional part in the future.
+This will allow more zoom-in range.

 ### Rendering